Student20231/Hello/h7 Hacker Feed.md

 <img width="649" alt="Unreachable feed" src="https://github.com/Student20231/Hello/assets/149126670/03f5383c-5129-4431-b2fe-0cabfc27a69c">

+Going to the last tab "Google News", I could find a "Ycombinator Hacker News" but I would have to upgrade the feedly to get access to that feed.

 # c) Find another interesting security related feed

 I found the Cyber "Security – Strategy and Innovation" that refers to certain topics that I am currently following such as visual analytics and innovation in cyber security.